-Representatives of the Owners form the Owners Group, and together with experts appointed by the Owners they constitute the NKS Board.
-The Owners decide in matters regarding funding, policy, structure, Board chairmanship and overall matters, whereas the Board handles questions regarding priorities, budgets, program plans and activity related issues.
+Representatives of the owners form the Owners Group, and together with experts appointed by the owners they constitute the NKS Board.
+The owners decide in matters regarding funding, policy, structure and overall matters, whereas the Board handles questions regarding priorities, budgets, program plans and activity related issues.
 The quality and cost-effectiveness of NKS work is closely followed by the Board.
 Some noteworthy Owners Group and Board discussions and decisions are briefly summarized in the main text of this report and presented at greater length in two appendices.

-Three NKS Chairmen (one soon-to-be, one present, one former) at the status seminar in Finland May 2006.
-From left to right: Sigurður M Magnússon, Helge Smidt Olsen and Magnus von Bonsdorff.
-Photo: Lena Bennerstedt.
-The Owners appointed a Nordic secretary to coordinate and oversee the scientific work and the secretarial services.
-Up to 1994 Franz Marcus had served as Nordic secretary; he was then followed by Torkel Bennerstedt who served for the 15 years covered by the present report; the last years as coordinator.
+The owners appointed a Nordic secretary to coordinate and oversee the scientific work and the secretarial services.
+Up to 1994 Franz Marcus had served as Nordic secretary; he was then followed by Torkel Bennerstedt who served for the 15 years coverd by the present report; the last years as coordinator.
 The position was cancelled in 2008 and the tasks of the Nordic secretary / coordinator were taken over by others.

 In 1994 - 2006 the Bureau served as the Board's working group.
-It consisted of the NKS Chairman, the secretary of the Board and the Nordic secretary.
+It consisted of the NKS chairman, the secretary of the Board and the Nordic secretary.